Personal life of Clint Eastwood: Later relationships

 Since his split from Ruiz, Eastwood has been linked publicly with photographer Erica Tomlinson-Fisher (no relation to Frances), (Note: Erica Tomlinson-Fisher is the ex-wife of college basketball coach Scott Fisher.
 In a twist that attracted headlines after the Eastwoods separated, Scott Fisher started dating Clint's estranged wife Dina at the same time Clint and Erica were dating.
 Scott married Dina in 2016, while Clint parted on good terms with Erica, buying her a house after they broke up.)
 41 years his junior; producer Noor Alfallah, 64 years his junior; and restaurant hostess Christina Sandera, 33 years his junior.
 He and Sandera became an item in 2014, though they never officially confirmed their romance.
 On July 18, 2024, Eastwood issued a statement that Sandera, 61, had died, mourning that "I will miss her very much"; no further detail was provided in that initial statement.
 Sandera's death certificate, obtained a week later by the New York Post, listed her cause as arrhythmia, with coronary artery disease outlined as an additional condition that led to death.

 As of August 2024, Eastwood was "doing OK" according to his son Scott.
 In early September, his daughter Kimber reported that "the shock value is wearing off," and by the end of that month he already had a new girlfriend, according to investigative journalist Robert Eringer.
-The identity of Eastwood's current girlfriend remains unknown.
+The identity of Eastwood's latest girlfriend remains unknown.